Deforestation in Brazil: Measures to combat deforestation

 In 2006, Brazil proposed a direct finance project to deal with the Reduced Emissions from Deforestation and Degradation in Developing Countries, or REDD, issue, recognizing that deforestation contributes to 20% of the world's greenhouse gas emissions.
 The competing proposal for the REDD issue was a carbon emission credit system, where reduced deforestation would receive "marketable emissions credits".
 In effect, developed countries could reduce their carbon emissions, and approach their emissions quota by investing in the reforestation of developing rainforest countries.
 Instead, Brazil's 2006 proposal would draw from a fund based on donor country contributors.

 By 2005, forest removal had fallen to 9,000 km2 of forest compared to 18,000 km2 in 2003 and on July 5, 2007, Brazilian president Luiz Inácio Lula da Silva announced at the International Conference on Biofuels in Brussels that more than 20 million hectares of conservation units to protect the forest and more efficient fuel production had allowed the rate of deforestation to fall by 52% in the three years since 2004.

-The academic evidence suggests that the creation of public lands, through the assignment of property rights, reduces incentives to deforest land for agricultural conversion and contributes to lower land-related conflict.
+Under Brazilian law, private actors who occupy and develop land not in productive use may appeal the government for ownership of said land.
+Private actors therefore often convert land to agricultural use in order to gain a property title.
+Due to weak enforcement of property rights in Brazil, this may also lead to land-related violence.
+The government often protects some areas, making them incontestible by private actors.
+Such protections lead to decreased agricultural conversion and violence, but increased logging and use as single-season pastures.

 In 2005, Brazilian Environment Minister Marina da Silva announced that 9,000 km2 of forest had been felled in the previous year, compared with more than 18,000 km2 in 2003 and 2004.
 Between 2005 and 2006 there was a 41% drop in deforestation; nonetheless, Brazil still had the largest area of forest removed annually on the planet.

 These methods have also reduced the illegal appropriation of land and logging, encouraging the use of land for sustainable timber harvesting.

 At the end of August 2019 after an international outcry and warning from experts that fires can increase even more, the Brazilian government of Jair Bolsonaro begun to take measures to stop the fires in the Amazon rainforest.
 The measures include: